All BCI Chapters are led by an elected voluntary board. The current USA Chapter Board is as follows:

 - 2009: elected Member of the Board of Directors of the Business Continuity Institute

-Margaret Millett is a Director at eBay (San Jose, CA) responsible for their Business Continuity Management Program.
-She has been actively involved in the business continuity field since 1994 and worked for financial services companies in Boston, Massachusetts and Dublin, Ireland.
+Margaret Millett is an Assistant Vice-President at MetLife with responsibility for their Business Resiliency Program.
+Previously she worked for eBay, Inc. in San Jose, CA as the Director of Enterprise Resiliency Department for all eBay companies.
+She has been actively involved in the business continuity field since 1994 and worked for financial services companies in Boston, MA and Dublin, Ireland.
 Margaret has held board-level positions with business continuity organizations, written publications and spoken at business continuity management conferences in North America, Europe, Asia and the Middle East.

-In 2011, Margaret was awarded a Master of Science with honors in Business Continuity from Norwich University in Northfield, Vermont.
-She has been certified as a Member of the Business Continuity Institute (MBCI) and a Master Business Continuity Professional (MBCP).
+In 2011, Margaret was awarded a Master of Science in Business Continuity from Norwich University in Northfield, Vermont with honors.
+She has been certified as a Member of the Business Continuity Institute (MBCI) and a Master Business Continuity Professional (MBCP) with DRI International (DRII).

-Affiliations include The Business Continuity Institute (BCI), Continuity Insights (CI) Editorial Advisory Board, North East Disaster Recovery Information X-Change (NEDRIX), the Business Recovery Managers Association (BRMA), DRI International and a member of the US Technical Advisory Group to ISO Technical Committee 223.
+Her affiliations include: The Business Continuity Institute (BCI), Continuity Insights (CI) Editorial Advisory Board, North East Disaster Recovery Information X-Change (NEDRIX), the Business Recovery Managers Association (BRMA) DRI International and a member of the US Technical Advisory Group to ISO Technical Committee 223.

 Board Member: Ann Pickren, MBCI